jacobandreas/blog/_posts/2015-09-06-programming-with-nns.md

 particular kind: rather than being trained to accomplish some particular task (like image captioning), they're trained to be freely composable: `describeAll` promises to take anything "like a list of detections" (whether directly from `detectObjects` or subsequently filtered) and produce a string.
+Note in particular that the inputs and outputs to these functions are all real vectors.
+There is no way to structurally enforce that a thing "like a list of detections" actually has the desired semantics, and instead we rely entirely on the training procedure.

 In current real-world implementations, there's a notion of _layers_ as modular, pre-specified units, but _networks_ as monolithic models customized for specific